MeetJain20/gun-shop/README.md

-# JDBC-Project
+# OOPS MINI PROJECT
-Command Line Washing Machine Application
+Command Line Application for Gun Shop

 It is a CLI project in which there are two aspects, one is user and another is admin.
-User have feature like Sign-Up, Sign-in, Washing Machine Details, Booking and many more.
+User have feature like Sign-Up, Sign-in, view Gun Details, Shop for guns , grenades  and much more.
-Admin can add models, update details, place order and many more.
+Admin can add gun_models, update details, place order and many more.

 Following are info related to the code files:
 1) AdminVerify.java: It is a class which verify crenditials of Admin.
 2) Adminpage.java: It includes all the features given to admin.
-3) Login.java: It will ask user to login and then redirect to the Washing Machine Detail page.
+3) Login.java: It will ask user to login and then redirect to the Main shopping page.
-4) Signup.java: It will register user in the website.
+4) Signup.java: It will register user in the database.
-5) Test.java: It is the main page or front page of our website.
+5) Test.java: It is the main page or front page of our Application.
-6) User.java: It includes all details of products and also booking page.
+6) User.java: It includes all details of products and also Shopping page.

 Requirements:
 Java and JDBC Environment setup, Mysql.

 Run the Test.java file.

+TEAM LEADER
+​MEET JAIN​   20200010126​

+TEAM MEMBERS

+ANAND THAKUR​​   S20200010016​
+NEHUL SINGH​​    S20200010144​
+​SAURABH KUMAR​  S20200010190​
+​JAYANTH KORRA​  S20200010101​